vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   Rationale: the vaccine is injected intramuscularly (in the muscle), generally in the arm muscle.
 Generally, strength exercises and hand gripper exercises cause wear and tear of the muscles and the recovery from this wear and tear can take 1-2 days.
-This is By pausing strength exercises for two days prior to the vaccine, I increase the chances that my arm muscles are fully recovered at the time of the vaccine.
+By pausing strength exercises for two days prior to the vaccine, I increase the chances that my arm muscles are fully recovered at the time of the vaccine.

 * Resume reminder for hand gripper exercise in the non-vaccine arm:
   Four days after the vaccine appointment